chenjianjx/srb4j/README.md

 # API Documentation and Client Stub Generation

-Thanks to [swagger](http://swagger.io/), you can have a WSDL-like API document of your restful web services with [swagger-ui](https://github.com/swagger-api/swagger-ui), generate client stubs[swagger-codegen](https://github.com/swagger-api/swagger-codegen) and test the services with a web-ui[swagger-ui](https://github.com/swagger-api/swagger-ui).
+Thanks to [swagger](http://swagger.io/), you can have a WSDL-like API document of your restful web services with [swagger-ui](https://github.com/swagger-api/swagger-ui), generate client stubs with [swagger-codegen](https://github.com/swagger-api/swagger-codegen) and test the services with a [web-ui](https://github.com/swagger-api/swagger-ui).

 Srb4j has embedded swagger support.
 The document endpoint is http://localhost:8080/fo/rest/swagger.json .
 If you know swagger well, you know what to do.